sharadvishe/liquibase/README.md

   3. lib:
         This folder has database drivers which required to maintain JDBC connections at the time of schema migration.

-  4. sql:
-        This folder has `sql` files which we can include in changelogs to load data into database or to change complex schema which are not supported by liquibase.

 #### Liquibase commands ####